run-llama/llama_index/docs/guides/usage_pattern.md

 index1 = GPTSimpleVectorIndex(documents1)
 index2 = GPTSimpleVectorIndex(documents2)

-# set summary text
+# Set summary text
-# you can set the summary manually,
+# you can set the summary manually, or you can
+# generate the summary itself using GPT Index
 index1.set_summary("summary1")
 index2.set_summary("summary2")